Ryne Stanek: Scouting report

-Stanek throws a 4-seam fastball which stays in the high 90s and low hundreds, as well as a slider and splitter which are in the high 80s and low 90s.
+Stanek throws a four-seam fastball which stays in the high 90s and low hundreds, as well as a slider and splitter which are in the high 80s and low 90s.
 In the 2024 season, he added a mid-90s sinker.
+In 2025, he began throwing a sweeper.

 Personal life

-Stanek is named after former MLB player, coach, and manager Ryne Sandberg.
+Stanek is named after Baseball Hall of Famer Ryne Sandberg, who himself was named after pitcher Rinold "Ryne" Duren.
 Stanek is married to Survivor: David vs Goliath contestant Jessica Peet.
 They have two children.